xinkai-jiang/pyzerolancom/README.md

 - **Minimal dependencies** with a small footprint
 - **Simple API** for quick adoption

-PyLanCom solves the node discovery problem that ZeroMQ lacks while avoiding the complexity and overhead of larger frameworks.
+pyzerolancom solves the node discovery problem that ZeroMQ lacks while avoiding the complexity and overhead of larger frameworks.

 ## Features